MichaelHopwood/HopML/docs/projects.rst

 Electric Vehicle Detection
 ##########################

 Through a competition with an energy utility provider, a detection task was conducted to identify whether a household had an electric vehicle (EV).
 Our results showed an accuracy of 82.4% which beat our competitor's results (~70%).
 Outside of the data provided in the competition, we found data from the United Nations online which helped capture global trends in EV.
 Data smoothing and enemble models were conducted to establish the prediction.
+A white paper was written and submitted to the company which is covered by an NDA.

 .. image:: _static/ouc2021_competition.png